MateuszNaKodach/FluentEvents/README.md

 Not yet, it's still under active development but you are free to give suggestions or contribute :)

 ## What is FluentEvents?
-FluentEvents is an extensible framework that lets you subscribe to events raised from different instances of your application.
+FluentEvents is an extensible framework that lets you persist and manage event subscriptions when using Dependency Injection and ORMs.
-Events can be transmitted transparently to all the instances using whatever protocol you like (At the moment only Azure Topics are supported)
+Events can also be transmitted transparently to all the instances of your application (using whatever protocol you like but at the moment only Azure Topics are supported).
+This is particularly useful when you want to send a push notification on a web application with multiple istances and/or background workers.

 ### Example scenario where FluentEvents can be useful
 1. You have a common domain model shared between different web applications and/or workers
-2. You need to send a notification to the clients of the web application when a domain event is raiesd
+2. You need to send a notification to the clients of a web application when a domain event is raiesd

 ### How do I get started?
 Here is an example that uses the Microsoft.DependencyInjection package to inject the EventsContext.